Dario Kordić: Bosnian War

 On 16 January 1992 a rally was held in the municipal hall in Busovača to celebrate Croatian independence, a video recording of which was shown to the Trial Chamber.
 Kordić was seen speaking to a cheering, flag-waving crowd.
 He said that the rally was proof that the Croatian people in Busovača are part of the united Croatian nation and that the HZ H-B, including Busovača, is "Croatian land and that is how it will be".
 Secretary of the Croatian Republic of Herzeg-Bosnia Ignac Koštroman spoke and said: “we will be an integral part of our dear State of Croatia by hook or by crook”.
 The speeches were met with yells of "Dario, Dario".

 The Croatian Democratic Union (HDZ) was one of the principal political parties in Croatia.
 One of its main aims was to ensure an “entire Croatian Nation to within its historical and natural boundaries”.
 The Croatian Democratic Union of Bosnia and Herzegovina (HDZ-BiH) was one of the principal political parties of the Bosnian Croatians in Bosnia-Herzegovina, and amongst the avowed aims of the HDZ-BiH figured the statement on the right of the Croats to defend themselves and to secede.
 The Croatian Republic of Herzeg-Bosnia (HZ H-B/HR H-B) proclaimed its existence in November 1991, defining itself as a separate or distinct entity within the territory of Bosnia-Herzegovina.
 The Croatian Defence Council (HVO) became the executive, administrative and supreme military organ of the HZ H-B/HR H-B after its creation in April 1992.

 Although he was not at the top of the political hierarchy, and was a civilian unused to the official command structure of the HVO, Kordić made many political and strategic decisions; he negotiated cease fire agreements and, he issued orders of direct and indirect military significance.
-Kordić played a key role in the planning, organisation, promotion and implementation of a politico-military campaign of persecution and ethnic cleansing against the Bosniaks, especially in the Lašva Valley (attack and massacres in Ahmići and other villages in the valley in April 1993), as well as in Zenica.
+Kordić played a key role in the planning, organisation, promotion and implementation of a politico-military campaign of persecution against the Bosniaks, especially in the Lašva Valley (attack and massacres in Ahmići and other villages in the valley in April 1993), as well as in Zenica.